-- All Trolls Are Different/Our Orcs Are Different: The Orocuen and Trolls are more akin to different ethnicities than different races.
+- All Trolls Are Different/Our Orcs Are Different: The Orocuen and Trolls are described as different ethnicities of humans, rather than different races.

 - City of Spies: Umbar.

-- Demonization: Of Elves, Valars and magic in general.
+- Demonization: Of Elves, Valar, and magic in general.

-- The Dung Ages: Gondor and Rohan, espicially if compared to enlightened Mordor.
+- The Dung Ages: Gondor and Rohan, especially if compared to enlightened Mordor.

-- Evil Prince: Eloar, who enjoys massacring civilains, including women and children for no reason.
+- Evil Prince: Eloar, who enjoys massacring civilians, including women and children for no reason.

-- Fantastic Racism: Elves think of humans like about animals, and value their human allies not more than domestic animnals.
+- Fantastic Racism: Elves think of humans like about animals, and value their human allies not more than domestic animals.

-- Happiness in Slavery: Sharya-Rana says that many humans will find elves' dominance quiet comfortable and pleasant.
+- Happiness in Slavery: Sharya-Rana says that many humans will find elves' dominance quite comfortable and pleasant.

-- Henpecked Husband: Aragorn is treated by his wife as mere puppet.
+- Henpecked Husband: Aragorn is treated by his wife as a mere puppet.
 He isn't.